mamelara/spack/lib/spack/docs/tutorial_sc16.rst

 Tutorial: Spack 101
 =============================

-This is a 3-hour introduction to Spack with lectures and live demos.
+This was the 3-hour introduction to Spack with lectures and live demos.
 It was presented as a tutorial at `Supercomputing 2016
 <http://sc16.supercomputing.org>`_.
-You can use these materials to teach
+For NERSC, we will be following an abridged
-a course on Spack at your own site, or you can just skip ahead and read the live demo scripts to see how Spack is used in practice.
+version of the tutorial as well as highlight some features available in Spack that were not presented at SC16.

 .. _sc16-slides: